Anishtaa/E-Commerce-Marketing-Campaign-A-B-Testing/README.md

-# Movate E-commerce Analysis Project
+# E-commerce MArketing Campaign Analysis Project

 ## Project Overview
 This project analyzes e-commerce campaign data and provides insights through interactive dashboards.
 It focuses on tracking marketing campaign performance, site activity, and overall transactional trends.
 Two dashboards are included: one developed in **Python** and another that uses **SQL** queries.